DrakkarFitness/.github/profile/README.md

-# 🏔️ Peak One Performance
+# 🛡️ Drakkar Fitness

-Welcome to the official GitHub organization for **Peak One Performance (P1P)** — a next-generation fitness platform built to transform how trainers and clients connect, track, and achieve real results.
+Welcome to the official GitHub organization for **Drakkar Fitness** — a performance-first fitness platform forged for those who lead their own path.

-We’re creating a high-performance ecosystem that makes fitness personal, nutrition simple, and progress inevitable.
+We’re building a precision-focused ecosystem that redefines how athletes, trainers, and everyday warriors train, connect, and progress.
+Everything is designed to move with intent — no fluff, no wasted motion.

 ---

-## 💡 What We’re Building
+## ⚙️ What We’re Building

-**Peak One Performance is an all in one experience for:**
+**Drakkar Fitness is an all-in-one experience for:**

+### 🏋️ Forge
-- 🏋️ **Smarter workout tracking with performance driven metrics**
+Smarter workout tracking with performance-driven metrics.
-  Log sets, reps, and tempo with precision.
-Visualize gains and optimize your routine with data that actually matters.
+Log sets, reps, tempo, and effort with detail.
+Visualize your strength.
+Adapt your training.
+Own the data.

-- 🍽️ **Meal logging, macro tracking, and adaptive nutrition goals**
-  Easily track your food intake and hit personalized macro targets that evolve as your goals change.

-- 📈 **Real progress analytics that reflect your effort**
-  No fluff or vanity metrics.
-See real time trends in strength, endurance, and body composition.

-- 📲 **Real time trainer client communication and updates**
-  Chat live, receive updated plans instantly, and stay fully in sync with your coach all in one place.
+### 🍽️ Feast
+Clean macro and meal tracking that adapts to your goals.
+Track intake, set evolving targets, and fuel your progress without distractions.

+### 📜 Runes
+Real-time analytics carved from your grind.
+Track strength, stamina, body composition, and performance trends.
+The Runes never lie.

+### 🐺 Whispers
+Real-time communication between trainer and client.
+Instant updates.
+Shared plans.
+One synced system.

+### 🪞 Mirror
-- 📸 **Unmasked a daily unfiltered snapshot of your fitness journey**
+A daily, unfiltered reflection of your fitness journey.
-  Get prompted once a day to share an honest no filter check in.
-Build accountability and celebrate the real grind.

-- 🧠 **Awakened Progression System for stat building, boss fights, and rank ascension**
+One prompt.
+One check-in.
+No filters.
+Just truth.

+### 🧱 Trials
+A progression system built like an RPG.
-  Inspired by Solo Leveling.
-Earn stat points, evolve your profile, challenge bosses, battle your shadow, and unlock exclusive rewards.
+Earn stats, rank up, challenge bosses, battle your shadow, and unlock rewards.
+Inspired by *Solo Leveling* — made for real-world effort.

+### 🛍️ Armory
-- 🛍️ **An in app store with curated gear, supplements, and recovery tools**
+In-app store with curated gear, recovery tools, and essentials.
-  Shop high quality essentials hand picked to support your fitness journey without ever leaving the app.

-Everything is designed to sync seamlessly across mobile and backend systems — built for scale and optimized for results.
+Only what supports the mission.
+Nothing extra.

 ---